confident-ai/deepeval/docs/docs/quickstart/dataset.md

 # Create An Evaluation Dataset

+An evaluation dataset is a way to load in:

+- CSV files
+- JSON files
+- Custom data sources (to be supported soon)

 ## Defining A Dataset

 An evaluation dataset is a list of test cases designed to make testing a large number of test cases very easily.
 Testing a large number of test cases is important for enterprise production use cases.
 We support a number of ways to quickly get started.